LeafLabsAI/codeleaf-ai/README.md

 ## 📌 About
 **CodeLeaf AI** is an eco-conscious coding assistant that helps developers measure and reduce the **carbon footprint of their software**.
-Built by students, for students and professionals, it combines **AI-powered code generation, optimization, and sustainability insights** to promote greener development practices.
+Built by LeafCore Labs, for students and professionals, it combines **AI-powered code generation, optimization, and sustainability insights** to promote greener development practices.

 This is the **MVP (Phase 1)** release — lightweight, cost-effective, and powered entirely by **open-source + free-tier tools**.